Jeunese/jeunese.github.io/docs/docs-as-code.md

 Docs-as-Code allows you to output technical documentation alongside the products your content refers to.
 It also allows you to collaborate with others to keep the content up-to-date and to track changes to content with version control.

 ## What is Docs-as-Code?

 Docs-as-Code is an approach to writing and publishing technical documentation using the same tools as Engineering.
+Docs-as-Code streamlines the maintenance of online documentation by managing content as code.
+Managing content as code means:

+- Storing the technical documentation source files in a version control system, typically Git.
+- Building and publishing documentation pages with automatic validation and templating.
+- Implementing a review and approval process.

-Just as Engineering continuously integrates, deploys, tests, and monitors their work, technical writers continuously develop the documentation that helps people *use* the product.
+With a Docs-as-Code approach, technical writers continuously develop the documentation that helps people use the product, just as Engineering continuously integrates, deploys, tests, and monitors their work.

-Content is managed as code, which has the following benefits:

-* Efficiency, by publishing in alignment with Engineering working practices.
-* Accuracy (which also helps to establish trust) by making documentation easy to maintain and update.
-* Consistency, both in style and purpose.
-* Findability, by making content easy to tag, to include keywords for SEO, to access online, and to search.
-* Collaboration, by fostering communication and cooperation between teams.
-* Integration, by synchronising documentation release with the functionality of the product.

 Using Engineering processes and tools to publish content allows technical writers to review and publish updates faster.
 Publishing is no longer a special or challenging event.
 Rather, the approach involves a simple and functional process in which you build the documentation and ensure that changes don't introduce errors before pushing it to a live website.